The Ideal City of the Renaissance – the città ideale – is a singularity in architectural space: a city of Total Architecture.

 We began by noticing that the città ideale was an architectural singularity, a civic object of total architecture.

 Strictly speaking, however, it was nothing of the sort, in part because it was only a representation in paint, millimetres thick, light as dust; but in part also because it represents a city where the exteriors – the piazzas and streets – are all interiors, a great sunlit and circumbound inside.
 It is a city turned inside out.

-In any city, inside and outside are subtly confused – you never truly venture outside, never mind that you can see the sky.
-Outside is just another room in the city, which in turn is a continuum of interior spaces.
+You never truly venture outside in a city, never mind that you can see the sky.
+Outside is just another room, a continuum of interior spaces.
 The only outside is beyond the city.

-However, this continuum or gradient of interiors is real and experientially differentiated.
-The cittÀ ideale removes one end of that gradient.
+However, this continuum or gradient of interiors is experientially differentiated, and the città ideale removes one end of that gradient.

 Norbiton: Ideal City, by contrast, is in its weightless papery way the quintessence of a city of graded interiors.
 What are the rooms we inhabit, after all, but volumes and spaces?
 What is our furniture if not a series of masses?
 Books are ornamentation, knick knacks decorative elements, the route to the door from our desk a thoroughfare, the stoop to the printer under the desk a back alley.